Senior Enlisted Advisor to the Chiefs of Staff Committee

-The Senior Enlisted Advisor to the Chiefs of Staff Committee (SEAC) is the most senior member of the other ranks of the British Armed Forces.
+Senior Enlisted Advisor to the Chiefs of Staff Committee (SEAC) is the title of the most senior member of the other ranks of the British Armed Forces.
 The role of the SEAC is to advise the Chiefs of Staff Committee, contribute to policy and decision making, and "bring the perspective of the Warrant Officers, Non-Commissioned Officers and Junior Ranks".
 The first SEAC took up the appointment on 1 November 2018.

 The use of the term enlisted in the title of the position is a departure from the usual British practice of referring to soldiers who do not hold a commission as other ranks.